-A new feature for Jobs will allow users to send rejection messages to applicants individually or in bulk with just a few clicks.
+A new feature for Jobs allows users to send rejection messages to applicants individually or in bulk with just a few clicks.
 This lets applicants know they are not moving forward in the hiring process.
-You can easily customize the messages for a more personal touch, and you can even select a “rejection reason” that isn’t visible to candidates but will help LinkedIn understand why you’re rejecting those specific candidates so we can promote your job to more relevant candidates in the future.
+You can easily customize the messages for a more personal touch, and you can also select a “rejection reason.”
+Rejection reasons aren’t visible to candidates — instead they help LinkedIn understand why you’re rejecting those specific candidates so we can promote your job to more relevant people in the future.

 Applicants may not embrace your decision, but they will appreciate knowing the outcome.
-This will make them much more likely to check in with you the next time they’re looking because they’ll remember you provided a good candidate experience.
+This will make them much more likely to check in with you the next time they’re looking because you provided them with a good candidate experience.

 4. Remote jobs: Post a job with a remote location to expand your applicant pool